crhall-writing/crhall-writing.github.io/_poems/enough.md

 and you wish you were more than this

 enough for someone to step in
-enough for someone to say “that’s enough”
+enough for them to say “that’s enough”
 but the less you have to give
 the more they seem to want it